tmdoit/node-red-contrib-alasql/README.md

 * `Headers` - include first line headers

 ## Test Suite
-The *node-red-contrib-alasql test suite* for AlaSQL flows is provided to ensure Alasql nodes are operating properly.
+The *node-red-contrib-alasql test suite* for AlaSQL flows is provided to ensure AlaSQL nodes are operating properly.

 *node-red-contrib-alasql* contains a set of test flows to ensure the nodes are handling exceptions properly and running as expected.
 Existing flows can be exported/imported into the test suite for verification.

 The test suite is kindly contributed by